GitHub

 NOTE: GitHub does not natively support Pull-based Mirroring.
 As a result of this, users must manually set up GitHub Actions to trigger, which then execute code to mirror the repo to GitHub.
 This is a clunky process because it requires that the GitHub action file gets added to both the GitHub repo the very first time, as well as the Copia repo, since the contents of the GitHub repo will be overwritten.

 Another challenge is that scheduled Cron jobs in GitHub actions do not tend to trigger on time, so it is not a very deterministic way of backing up files from Copia.
 In order to do this in a more deterministic manner, users would need to use an external scheduler to tell the GitHub API to start the workflow.
-See more info on this .
+See more info on this here.

-2. Modify the "on:" field to trigger this action on that you'd like.
+field with the URL of the Copia repo that you'd like to mirrorModify the "on:" field to trigger this action on any event that you'd like.
 The example code is scheduled to run every 5 minutes.
 NOTE: GitHub only attempts to run the workflow on the schedule.
 It is likely that the action will actually be delayed due to constraints in the GitHub system.
-See more info on this .
+See more info on this here.

-2. MIRROR_SOURCE_USER_COPIA: Copia username of the user who is associated with the token
+: Copia username of the user who is associated with the tokenMIRROR_TARGET_TOKEN_GITHUB

-3. MIRROR_TARGET_TOKEN_GITHUB: for the user associated with the GitHub account
+: Personal Access Token (PAT) for the user associated with the GitHub accountMIRROR_TARGET_USER_GITHUB

 name: 'Mirror files action'